An Homage To Black Queer Culture.

 On Friday July 30, Beyoncé released her much anticipated 7th studio album, Renaissance.
-The album dropped 6 weeks after “Break my soul”, the debut single, was released.
-The single release sent her fandom (and the whole world quite frankly), into a frenzy while waiting for the album to drop.
+The album dropped 6 weeks after “Break my soul”, its first single, was released.
+The single sent her fandom (the whole world even!), into a frenzy of anticipation of the superstar’s comeback.

 However, many agree that Renaissance is nothing more than an invitation to dance, party and rejoice.
 A breath of fresh air, after two years of isolation brought by one of the biggest pandemics of our modern times, the Covid-19 pandemic.

-“Break my soul’’ lyrics, an invitation to release everything, (including our job!), perfectly summarize the general mood of the album.
+“Break my soul’’ lyrics, an invitation to release everything, (including our jobs!), perfectly summarize the general mood of the album.

 “And we back outside